Curriculum

 Music Curriculum

-The National Curriculum for music aims to ensure that all children:
+The national curriculum for music aims to ensure that all pupils:

-At Southam Primary, children gain a firm understanding of what music is through: listening, singing, playing, evaluating, analysing, and composing across a wide variety of historical periods, styles, traditions, and musical genres.
+At Southam Primary, children gain a firm understanding of what music is through: listening, singing, playing, evaluating, analysing, improvising and composing across a wide variety of historical periods, styles, traditions, and musical genres.
 We are committed to developing a curiosity for the subject, as well as an understanding and acceptance of the validity and importance of all types of music, and an unbiased respect for the role that music may wish to be expressed in any person’s life.
 We are committed to ensuring children understand the value and importance of music in the wider community and are able to use their musical skills, knowledge, and experiences to involve themselves in music, in a variety of different contexts.

 We want teachers to be confident when teaching and discussing music with our children and to open their eyes to the wider musical world.

 The music curriculum ensures children sing, listen, play, perform and evaluate.
 This is embedded throughout the school curriculum with classroom teachers with strong subject knowledge as well as peripatetic learning taking place in Key Stage Two.
-The use of the UpBeat program from County Music Service ensures that the children can learn an instrument from a professional teacher.
+The use of the UpBeat program from the Warwickshire Music Hub ensures that the children can learn an instrument from a professional teacher.
 This enables them to play in solo and ensemble contexts.
-Directed by the music co-ordinator, year groups show strong cross-curricular links, especially with topic, where children can be found; singing Viking Chants; composing music to ‘going on a bear hunt’; studying Holst’s ‘The Planets’; singing sea-shanties as well as many other topic links.

 We want children to not only develop their practical instrument skills, but also to gain an insight into how and why music is created in a certain way.
 We want them to form their own opinions and feel confident to critique the music of others.